Whack-O!: Surviving episodes

-This is how the BBC sums up this aspect of Whack-O! on its official website: "Watching the series now is a little painful in one respect – we're too sensitive to find canings amusing – but it's right on the money in other ways, mainly because finding over-privileged kids vile hasn't gone out of fashion."

 Details of radio adaptation

 BBC Radio adapted the TV scripts into 45 thirty-minute shows, mostly with the original cast, of which 42 recordings survive.
 There were three series which originally ran on the BBC Light Programme from 23 May 1961 until 22 July 1963.
-They have been repeated on BBC Radio Extra since 2015 and the last airing was in 2020.
+They have been repeated on BBC Radio Extra since 2015 and the last airing was in 2023.